Nayem7890/emergency-hotline/readme.md

 4. What is **Event Delegation** in JavaScript?
 Why is it useful?

 => Event Delegation is a technique to listen for an event on many elements by listening for a single event on their parent.
 Usefull:-

-a.it is faster and more memory efficient b.It is shorter and easier to maintain.RightToLeft 1.There is less code to write and manage.
+a.it is faster and more memory efficient

+b.It is shorter and easier to maintain.RightToLeft 1.There is less code to write and manage.

 5. What is the difference between **preventDefault() and stopPropagation()** methods?
 =>
 a.
-Use preventDefault() to stop things such as a link opening a new page, or a form being submitted. b.Stop the bubbling of this event; prevent any parent handlers from being notified.
+Use preventDefault() to stop things such as a link opening a new page, or a form being submitted.

+b.
+Stop the bubbling of this event; prevent any parent handlers from being notified.
 Use.stopPropagation() instead of returning false.